 ElizaBeth has developed a practice called Breath Body and Voice, that helps performers, singers, and people from all walks of life to strengthen, develop and embrace their own complete and confident voice.
 Her passion for Peace through music has taken her to exploring Indigenous voices around the world, exchanging songs, ideas and the power of sound—of the voice to create beauty upon the Earth.
 An extremely powerful and dedicated performing artist, songwriter, composer, producer, writer, and visual artist.

-A member of the Iroquois Arts Collective ElizaBeth has been working with world-renowned visual artist and filmmaker Shelley Niro, bead artist Samuel Thomas and other members in historical research for the development of new work in music and film.
+A member of the Iroquois Arts Collective ElizaBeth has been working with world-renowned visual artist and filmmaker Shelley Niro, bead artist Samuel Thomas and currently Jordan Wheeler and Darlene Naponse in historical research for the development of new work in music and film.
 As a multi-disciplined artist ElizaBeth has presented works in soundscapes, visual art and photography.
 She is published in non-fiction and is currently working on a series of short stories.

 "You'll tingle all over and the soaring voice of ElizaBeth Hill will stay with you long after its over."